 2) Explore the curriculum and decide what theme(s) you will use

 - Review the curriculum and try out student activities.
 Themes include Sports, Art, Storytelling, Music, Game Design and more – there is something for everyone.

-- We recommend selecting one theme per club.
+- We recommend selecting one theme per class.
 This provides space for students to be social and collaborate, and the teacher can focus on one set of solutions at a time.

-- There is no limit to the number of clubs you can run.
+- There is no limit to the number of classes you can run.
 After completing one, try a new theme for the next!

-- Have your CS First Teachers visit the CS First website to sign in and set up a club.
+- Have your CS First Teachers visit the CS First website to sign in and set up a class.

 - If a teacher would like more than seven kits, please contact us with the following information:

 - Where your class will be located (Country, City, State)

 - The number of students you intend to reach